Send form submissions to a webhook

 For these examples, let's assume your URL is something like:

-• If using fields in the body of the message, make sure to process these correctly in Zapier/Make that they're coming in the body and not the URL
+• If using fields in the body of the message, make sure to process these correctly in Zapier/Make to make sure that they're coming in the body and not the URL.

 • Most users will not need to use this section.
 This is typically if you have an advanced webhook setup which requires sending extra headers